EfrainAD/EfrainAD/README.md

 Full Stack Developer
 --------------------

-A legally blind program who went from Walmart to Bootcamp, to Work.
+A legally blind programmer who went from Walmart to Bootcamp, to Work.
 (As soon as I find that job.)

 * 🌍  I'm based in Tampa, FL
 * 🖥️  See my portfolio at [My Portfolio](http://efrainad.github.io/Portfolio/)